Hildaware/ConsoleBags/README.md

 - Equipping bag update?
 - Can't use scrolls?
 - Selecting a tab with the mouse and then using keybinds tabs from the original location
-- Bags and Money do not work sometimes
 - Default bag location is not good

 Tech Debt TODOS: